jaideep777/Flare/README.md

 # Installation

-You must have the NetCDF-C++ legacy version (v4.2) installed before you proceed with installation.
-You will also need the CUDA toolkit.
+You must have the following libraries installed to use FLARE.

+* NetCDF-C++ legacy version (v4.2)
+* libgsl
+* CUDA toolkit.

 ```
 mkdir builddir lib